-Saint Francis de Sales United by the Most Blessed Sacrament is a Catholic Church located at 47th St. and Springfield Avenue in Philadelphia, Pennsylvania, not too far from the University of the Sciences and the University of Pennsylvania.
+Saint Francis de Sales Parish United by the Most Blessed Sacrament is a Catholic Church located at 47th St. and Springfield Avenue in Philadelphia, Pennsylvania, not too far from the University of the Sciences and the University of Pennsylvania.
 It was founded as Saint Francis de Sales Parish in 1890.
 The church was constructed between 1907 and 1911, in Byzantine Romanesque style, with an imposing multicolour Guastavino dome, which makes it a neighbourhood landmark.
 In 2007, Saint Francis de Sales Parish merged with Most Blessed Sacrament Parish (founded 1901, formerly at 56th and Chester), to form the present parish of the very long name, combining a long history of traditions from two great old city parishes.

 A BRIEF PARISH HISTORY